Ground state energy of dilute Bose gases in 1D: Introduction

 Recall that the dilute limit is $\rho a^2\ll1$ in 2D and $\rho a^3\ll1$ in 3D.
 This seems easy to generalize to 1D, but it turns out the Lieb--Liniger potential $2c\delta$ has scattering length $a=-2/c$.
 That is, in 1D the scattering length can be negative even if the potential is positive, and we should be careful to define the dilute limit as $\rho|a|\ll1$.
 This then matches the limit $c/\rho\gg1$ mentioned above, and we can write $\eqref{LLenergy}$ as

-This expansion should now be a good candidate for the 1D equivalent of \eqref{result3D} and \eqref{result2D}.
-This is supported by the fact that 1D bosons with a hard core of diameter $a$ have an exact thermodynamic ground state energy of
+This expansion should be a good candidate for the 1D equivalent of \eqref{result3D} and \eqref{result2D}.
+This is supported by the fact that 1D bosons with a hard core of diameter $a$ have an exact thermodynamic ground state energy of \cite{girardeau1960relationship,astrakharchik2010low}

 This is the 1D free Fermi energy on an interval shortened by the space taken up by the hard cores (the ground state is of Girardeau type; see Remark \ref{remfermi} and the discussion of the Girardeau wave function in Section \ref{SecProofidea}).

-With two explicit examples satisfying \eqref{LLenergyina} to second order, it seems likely we can expect this expansion to be general, just like \eqref{result3D} and \eqref{result2D} in three and two dimensions.
+With two explicit examples satisfying \eqref{LLenergyina} to second order, it seems likely we can expect this expansion to be general \cite{astrakharchik2010low}, just like \eqref{result3D} and \eqref{result2D} in three and two dimensions.
 Indeed, our main result confirms the validity of \eqref{LLenergyina} to first order, for a wide class of interaction potentials.